-1. Go to AlabamaBlue.com/PrimeParticipatingVaccinePharmacyLocator

-- 2. Enter a search location by using the zip code or city and state for the area you would like to search. - 3.
-Click the Search button to find a pharmacy in the Vaccine Network for ValueOne Network.
+- 1. Go to [AlabamaBlue.com/ValueONEVaccinePharmacyLocator][AlabamaBlue.com/PreferredONEVaccinePharmacyLocator][AlabamaBlue.com/PrimeParticipatingVaccinePharmacyLocator] - 2.
+Enter a search location by using the zip code or city and state for the area you would like to search. - 3.
+Click the Search button to find a pharmacy in the Vaccine Network .